 Miracle Cleanse has been formulated with healing botanical oils to protect as it cleanses.

 Bio Lipid Complex contains the perfect balance of phytosterols and ceramides to bring the skin in a state of flux back into balance.

 Nectar Treatment Balm has potent healing herbs, butters, and phytosterols, to facilitate healing on a deeper level.

-All fop which contain clean, green, botanical ingredients with no nasty astringents or chemicals – just pure, natural, and kind to your skin.
+All contain clean, green, botanical ingredients with no nasty astringents or chemicals – just pure, natural, and kind to your skin.

 Traditionally harsh, stripping astringents were used, which would make the skin overcompensate by bringing more oil to the surface, and cause inflammation, a subject we discuss in the article, “the soap and water debate“.

-Here we also discuss why astringents and soap-based products are just too drying for delicate skin, they rob the skin of its natural oil and break down the delicate micro-flora on the acid mantle’ this stimulates the sebaceous glands to produce more oil, and then the skin’s barrier function becomes out of balance, which creates a vicious cycle of events.
+Here we also discuss why astringents and soap-based products are just too drying for delicate skin, they rob the skin of its natural oil and break down the delicate micro-flora on the acid mantle’ this stimulates the sebaceous glands to produce more oil.
+Then the skin’s barrier function becomes out of balance, which creates a vicious cycle of events.

 From the article we can conclude, that oils rich in linoleic acid help break down sebum and reduce inflammation in the follicle, making them extremely healing, balancing, and calming; perfect for repairing an impaired oily/acne skin type.